Venezuelan FM visits anti-US allies in Mideast

-BEIRUT (AP) — Venezuela’s foreign minister, meeting with anti-U.S. allies in the Middle East, says opposition leader Juan Guaidó is in breach of the constitution and that the judiciary has to “take care” of it.
+BEIRUT (AP) — Venezuela’s foreign minister, meeting with anti-U.S. allies in the Middle East, said Wednesday that opposition leader Juan Guaidó is in breach of the constitution and that the judiciary has to “take care” of it.

+Venezuela’s National Constituent Assembly, loyal to President Nicolas Maduro, has stripped Guaidó of his immunity, putting him at risk of arrest for supposedly violating the constitution when he declared himself interim president in January.

+“He is in breach of most part of the constitution, so the judiciary has to take care of those who violated the Venezuelan law,” Foreign Minister Jorge Arreaza told reporters in Beirut.

+The United States and roughly 50 other nations recognize Guaidó as Venezuela’s interim leader, asserting that Maduro’s re-election last year was illegitimate.

-Jorge Arreaza met Wednesday with Lebanon’s president and foreign minister in Beirut.
+Arreaza met with Lebanon’s president and foreign minister in Beirut.
 He is expected to meet with an official from the Hezbollah militant group before traveling onward to Syria.

-Venezuela’s National Constituent Assembly, loyal to President Nicolas Maduro, has stripped Guaidó of his immunity, putting him at risk of arrest for supposedly violating the constitution when he declared himself interim president in January.

-The United States and roughly 50 other nations recognize Guaidó as Venezuela’s legitimate leader.

 Maduro’s government has warm relations with Syria and its allies in Lebanon, all of which are opposed to U.S. policies.